Azure/azure-sdk-for-js/sdk/communication/communication-tiering/README.md

 # Azure Communication Tiering client library for JavaScript

-The Tiering client library allows developers to retrieves limits for each capability (SMS/PSTN Calling/Phone Number purchasing) for a specific resource/tier.
+The Tiering client library allows developers to retrieve limits for each capability (SMS/PSTN Calling/Phone Number purchasing) for a specific resource/tier.

 ## Getting started